What Are Surgical Never Events?

 The effects of surgical never events may be devastating for Texas patients, and their families.
 As a result of such mistakes, they often incur additional medical expenses and, in some cases, may lose income while they are off of work recovering.
+Don’t hesitate in contacting a law firm specializing in medical injuries in Houston, TX.
 Depending on the circumstances, the health care professionals who make preventable surgical errors may be held responsible for the resulting damages.
 Thus, those who have been the victims of surgical never events may find it helpful to work with an attorney.
 A lawyer may help them understand their rights and explain their options for seeking compensation.

 HAVE QUESTIONS?
 NOT SURE IF YOU HAVE A CASE?
 WE'RE HERE TO HELP.